Yuan Chonghuan: Later military career and death

 In 1628, under the reign of the Chongzhen Emperor, Yuan was reinstated as the field marshal of all the Ming forces in the northeast.
 He embarked on an ambitious five-year plan for the complete recovery of Liaodong.
 The Chongzhen Emperor had begun his reign in 1627 at the age of 16, and in 1629 (at the age of 18) he appointed Yuan.
 In 1629, Yuan was granted the title of "Senior Guardian of the Heir Apparent".
 The emperor gave Yuan his Imperial Sword and stated that he would fully support Yuan's decisions.

 This time Yuan had to face again a larger Jurchen force of over 200,000 troops under Nurhaci's successor, Hong Taiji.
 The Jurchens had incorporated more men into their army, including the newly surrendered Mongols and Ming rebels.
 They conquered various small tribes in northern China, and defeated Joseon in order to secure it as a tributary.
-However, the Jurchens never attacked Jinzhou or Ningyuan again.
-Instead, they bypassed Jinzhou, Ningyuan and Shanhai Pass altogether.
-They broke through the Great Wall west of Shanhai Pass and reached the north of Beijing in the winter of 1629.
-Yuan rushed back with a selected veteran force from Ningyuan to defend the capital.
+However, the Jurchens did not attack Jinzhou or Ningyuan again.
+Instead, they bypassed Jinzhou, Ningyuan and Shanhai Pass altogether, breaking through the Great Wall west of Shanhai Pass, and reaching the north of Beijing in the winter of 1629.
+Yuan rushed back with a select veteran force from Ningyuan to defend the capital.
 He reached Beijing just days before the Jurchens.
 Outside the city wall of Beijing, he defeated the Jurchen Eight Banners which numbered around 100,000 men, but failed to destroy the Jurchen army.
 The Jurchens' surprise attack on Beijing was foiled.
 Despite the fact that Yuan prevented the Jurchens from even reaching the city wall, Yuan was heavily criticized when he arrived in Beijing, and some eunuchs even accused Yuan of collaborating with the enemy.